giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/init.md

   - What I need for a start in the GitOps repository?
 ---

-This command creates initial files and directories in your GitOps repository the other commands rely on.
+This command creates the initial files and directories in your GitOps repository the other commands rely on.

 ## Description